mke-developer-val/vscode/extensions/git/README.md

 ## Features

-See [Git support in VS Code](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support) to learn about the features of this extension.
+See [Git support in Val - Code](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support) to learn about the features of this extension.

 ## API